sathyapriya-t/springboot/README.md

 you don't want to add the @Primary annotation you can add @Qualifier annotation in the injecting bean.

 Example: `@Qualifier("tablet")` - notice that the parameter has bean/object name not class name

+**@RestController** - This handles http request and generate responses for restful web services.
+This is the specialized version of the @controller and @ResponseBody.This basically helps to handle basic http request like PUT,GET,POST and DELETE.

 <p style="padding-left:80px;"> </p>